publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stII/ch203/m__us_usc_t52_s20308.md

  __References in Text__

     This Act, referred to in subsec. (a)(2)(C), is [Pub.
 L. 99–410][/us/pl/99/410], Aug.
 28, 1986, [100 Stat.
-924][/us/stat/100/924], known as the Uniformed and Overseas Citizens Absentee Voting Act, which enacted this chapter.
+924][/us/stat/100/924], known as the Uniformed and Overseas Citizens Absentee Voting Act, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Tables.

  __Codification__

-    Section was formerly classified to [section 1973ff–4a of Title 42][/us/usc/t42/s1973ff–4a], The Public Health and Welfare, prior to editorial reclassification and renumbering in Title 52, Voting and Elections.
+    Section was formerly classified to [section 1973ff–4a of Title 42][/us/usc/t42/s1973ff–4a], The Public Health and Welfare, prior to editorial reclassification and renumbering as this section.

 ----------